aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/DashBehavior.md

 - `dashtarget` is set to its normalized version

 ## Movement input processing
-The way it works is 2 pairs of inputs are processed in a mutually exclusive way.
+The way it works is 2 pairs of inputs are processed in a mutually exclusive way all checking for hold.
 2 and 3 (left/right) goes first and they will have at most 1 of the 2 inputs processed with the former taking priority if both are detected.
 After left or right is processed, 0 and 1 (up/down) goes after in the same manner with up taking priority.
-Also note that an input must be held here in order to be detected: one frame tap inputs aren't processed.

 By the end of this process, it ends up doing the following depending on the inputs processed: